Can’t find the answer to your question? You can always email us. We’re always happy to help.

-Donations of sanitary items and handbags for ‘It’s In The Bag’ received in your community are always used to meet the needs of your community first.
-We work with our Australian charity partners to ensure your local charity has enough sanitary items to meet their needs until our next collection drive.
-Excess items are donated to other communities, locally, interstate or internationally, where women have a need for sanitary items and other donated products.
+We use your donations in your community first.
+Share the Dignity works with our Australian charity partners to ensure your local charity has enough sanitary items to meet their needs until our next collection drive.
+We send excess donations to other communities, locally, interstate or internationally, where women have a need for sanitary items and other donated products.

 Do you send sanitary items overseas?